 How much does an evaporative cooler cost?

 Evaporative coolers typically range in price from around $100, going up to close to $400.
-These are the brands that we consider in our guide and the prices you can expect:
+Here are a few models that are currently available, and a list of the different features and prices.

 Evaporative cooler maintenance